mgoldfar/emc2-web/_programs/10-hpca-25/2-dharmendra.md

 type: keynote
 time_start: 2025-03-02 08:15:00
 time_end: 2025-03-02 09:00:00
-title: "The Uncrossable, unbridgeable von Neumann abyss: For inference at low-latency and low-cost, build on the other side"
+title: "The uncrossable, unbridgeable von Neumann abyss: For inference at low-latency and low-cost, build on the other side"
 speaker:
     name: Dharmendra Modha
     affiliation: IBM